openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let nativeLibraryPath: String
 ```

-**Description:** The path of the application's native library files.
+**Function:** The path to the native library files of the application.

 **Type:** String